-STEAM Lab is a social enterprise that runs classes and workshops aimed at teaching kids about science, technology, engineering, art, and maths-all while having fun!
+STEAM Lab is a social enterprise that runs classes and workshops aimed at teaching kids about science, technology, engineering, art, maths and mindfulness-all while having fun!

 We believe that every child deserves the chance to reach their potential and have a brighter future, whatever their background.